AhmedNaglah/digital_slide_archive/README.rst

 License
 -----------------------------------------------------------

-The Digital Slide Archive is made available under the Apache License, Version 2.0.
+The PathoGenerativeAI is made available under the Apache License, Version 2.0.
 For more details, see `LICENSE <https://github.com/DigitalSlideArchive/digital_slide_archive/blob/master/LICENSE>`_

 Community
 -----------------------------------------------------------